adorsys/oauth2-pkce/oauth2-pkce/spring-oauth2-pkce/README.md

   response-type: <The PKCE response type, (default: code+id_token)>
   cookie-name: <The cookie name: (default: bearer_token)>
   secure-cookie: <Defines if the cooke is used only for https, (default: true)>
+  auth-endpoint: <The relative path to your login endpoint (default: /oauth2/login)
+  token-endpoint: <The relative path to your token endpoint (default: /oauth2/token)
+  logout-endpoint: <The relative path to your logout endpoint (default: /oauth2/logout)
 ```